nasa/fprime/CONTRIBUTING.md

 ```
 ### PR template
 When submitting a PR you will have to provide information accordingly to the template.
-By providing information on change description, rationale, testing/review recommendations and future work you help your collegues understand and review your PR better and faster.
+By providing information on change description, rationale, testing/review recommendations and future work you help your colleagues understand and review your PR better and faster.